johnreb20/Deep-Learning-Projects/README.md

 3. Designing NN with Achitecture and Activation functions
 4. Training NN with different techniques like regularisation, early stopping, dropout, ranmdom restart, etc.

-# Major Project 1: Developing a Handwritten Digits Classifier with PyTorch Project
+# Major Project 1: Developing a Handwritten Digits Classifier with PyTorch
 - Used MLP to classify MINST data with  accuracy

 ### Minor Excerises